 As we whizz through 2017, it’s vital to take note of how customers view information.
 The boom in smartphone ownership has made them a majority.
-If you consider how much of the time you look up information in the palm of your hand, it becomes clear it’s crucial to tap into this.
+Think of how much of the time you look up information in the palm of your hand, it becomes clear it’s crucial to tap into this.
 Videos viewed on smartphones and tablets make up 50.6% of all video views, so getting your design and accessibility right is key.
 If a video doesn’t load within around 5-10 seconds, most people will move on.
 It’s the same with a non-mobile website – the inferior layout (needing to zoom in and out, etc) grows tiresome, fast.
 If you think about it, right back to the dawn of time, we’ve apprehended major threats and sought out food and mates using visuals.
 Perhaps we’re not as civilised as we thought!

 When you’re presenting your data, think about what will draw people’s attention to your product or services.
 FUTRLI’s new video cards are a great place to start playing around with this medium.
 For marketing, bear in mind that pages with images or video draw, on average, 94% more views than their text-only counterparts.
 So consider a short video as a welcome to your site, perhaps including a short message from you, the business owner.